 to be a restaurant which is a little strange however it

-works well nonetheless. - Hospitality: You'll get good drink service here and it's
+• Hospitality: You'll get good drink service here and it's

 all available table side.
 You can earn comp points while

 playing also.
-You'll need to pay for alcoholic drinks. - Players: Saturday nights are pumping in this poker room.
+You'll need to pay for alcoholic drinks.

 If you are looking for the best games, then visit during